dashbuilder/dashbuilder/README.md

     cd dashbuilder
     mvn clean install -DskipTests -Dfull

-Once build is finished, you'll find the WAR distributions for JBoss EAP/Wildfly and Tomcat into <code>dashbuilder/dashbuilder-distros/target/</code>.
+Once build is finished, you'll find the WAR distributions for Wildfly and Tomcat into <code>dashbuilder/dashbuilder-distros/target/</code>.

 Just deploy the WAR file into your application server!